 After a quick breakfast and a walk around town, we drove up to the airfield to look for Banded Lapwing, Chestnut-breasted Whiteface, Inland Dotterel, Orange Chat and Thick-billed Grasswren.
 Our chances seemed slim after talking to the locals, none of whom had seen them in recent months, and sadly they were right!
 After a fruitless search around town and the airfield we were on our way and the answer to the earlier question regarding the cyclists was answered, they were obviously mad!
 The track was severely corrugated and the 4WD we were in rattled and shook like mad as we drove at between 60 and 80 km/h along some the roughest road we had been on in many years, and 470km more of it lay ahead.

-We met a few large trucks and a few other cars, some towing caravans heading along the way, all of which were heading south, and the windows needed to be wound up each time to keep whatever dust out of the car we could.
+We met several large trucks and a few other cars, some towing caravans, heading along the way, all of which were heading south, and the windows needed to be wound up each time to keep whatever dust out of the car we could.
 A few sections of the road had already been sealed and, although we were not expecting them, the respite from the corrugations was very welcome indeed.
-We stopped a number of times along the way, but were keen to get to Montecollina Bore, one of the very few camping areas along the Strzelecki Track.
+We stopped a number of times along the way, but were keen to get to Montecollina Bore, one of the very few established camping areas along the Strzelecki Track.

 This wonderful predatory mammal features in our book, A Naturalist’s Guide to Mammals of Australia, which you can read more about on our Books page.
 Photographing it at night was a challenge, especially when it ran straight under the camera I was holding as I lay on the ground!
 A small night-vision surveillance camera setup at the campsite captured it coming back later in the night as well, as well as a dingo – hopefully the two mammals did not meet.